Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 UTI welcomes General Education Diploma students.
 Find out more in our resources.

-Sean Callahan is an Automotive Instructor at Universal Technical Institute Norwood in Norwood, Massachusetts.
-We asked him what advice he would give to his younger self.
+We asked UTI Automotive Instructor Sean Callahan what advice he would give to his younger self.
 Yes, he talks about hard work and dedication but the story is deeper.
 It's about giving yourself the freedom to grown and not giving up when it looks like things aren't going your way.

 Spoiler alert!
 There's a happy ending, but the journey for Sean had its ups and downs.
 There's a good chance you're experiencing similar triumphs and tragedies in your life.
 The question is, what will you do when you want to give up?